mikewynn2/linux-server-udacity/README.md

   - Prevent the error `sudo: unable to resolve host` by adding this line `127.0.1.1 ip-10-20-52-12`

 2. Update all currently installed packages
-  - Download package lists with `sudo apt-get update`
+  - Download package lists with `sudo apt update`
-  - Fetch new versions of packages with `sudo apt-get upgrade`
+  - Fetch new versions of packages with `sudo apt dist-upgrade`

 3. Change SSH port from 22 to 2200
   - Run `sudo nano /etc/ssh/sshd_config`